wp-plugins/diarypress/readme.txt

 =Where can I find advise on running a diary with wordpress?=

-In the next release I am going to add a information page to the plugin that will live under settings that will contain advise from my experience of running a diary on wordpress for over 5 years.
+In the next major release I am going to add a information page to the plugin that will live under settings that will contain advise from my experience of running a diary on wordpress for over 5 years.
 Longer term I plan to create a website to help.

 =Can I customise the splash page?=